Non-integrable dimers: Universal fluctuations of tilted height profiles: Grassmann integral representation

 the sign of the integral changes whenever the positions of two variables are interchanged (in particular, the integral of a monomial where a variable appears twice is zero) and the integral is zero if any of the $2|\Lambda|$ variables is missing.
 We also consider Grassmann intergrals of functions of the type $f(\psi)=\exp(Q(\psi))$, with $Q$ a sum of monomials of even degree.
 By this, we simply mean that one replaces the exponential by its finite Taylor series containing only the terms where no Grassmann variable is repeated.

 It is well known that the definition of Grassmann integration allows one to write the determinant of a matrix as the integral of the exponential of the associated Grassmann quadratic form (such integral will be called a ``Gaussian Grassmann integral'', for the obvious formal analog with usual Gaussian integrals).
-In particular,
+In particular, {recalling the definition of $K_{\bt}$ given before \eqref{eq:2},}

 where